 International SEO addresses:

-- Serving correct language versions
+- Serving the correct language version to each user

-- Targeting specific countries
+- Targeting specific countries with geo-signals

-- Avoiding duplicate content across versions
+- Avoiding duplicate content across regional versions

-- Cultural and regional relevance
+- Cultural and regional relevance in content and UX

 When You Need International SEO